Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: Introduction

 In the process of opinion exchange through social interactions, several mechanisms have been studied in the literature, among which the voter model~\cite{holley1975ergodic,sood2005voter}, where an agent adopts the opinion of a randomly chosen neighbor.
 In contrast, majority rule dynamics~\cite{galam2002minority,pereira2005majority,lambiotte2007majority} assume that individuals conform to the local majority within their neighbors, introducing nonlinear effects and allowing for abrupt transitions between consensus states~\cite{reina2024speed}.
 It remains important to note that, other extensions have included factors such as bounded confidence~\cite{hegselmann2015opinion}, or contrarian behavior~\cite{galam2004contrarian}, producing a wide variety of emergent outcomes.
 Building upon the voter and majority models, recent studies have proposed a unifying framework that connects these two paradigms through the introduction of the called \textit{pooling error}~\cite{reina2024speed,njougouo2024impact}.
 The pooling error, regulates the accuracy with which agents perceive and aggregate the opinions of their neighbors.
 Despite the success of these models, most of them are typically rooted on the assumption of pairwise interactions, leaving open the question of how higher-order, group-based interactions affect the dynamics of consensus formation and decision accuracy.
+Some research works have tried to address this issue by extending opinion-based dynamics to higher-order interactions using hypergraphs or simplicial complexes.
+In these works, the opinion update process is driven by group-based rather than dyadic interactions.
+Examples include the work by Noonan and Lambiotte~\cite{noonan2021dynamics}, in which they propose a majority-rule dynamics on hypergraph and show that even small interaction groups (e.g., triplets) can qualitatively modify the effective drift and the pathway to consensus compared with standard pairwise interactions.
+For voter-like dynamics, extension to adaptive hypergraph indicates that group influence can break magnetization conservation, amplifying small initial biases, and accelerating consensus~\cite{papanikolaou2022consensus}.
+In the same vein as voter-like dynamics, Golovin et al., in Ref.~\cite{golovin2024polyadic}, show that when the interaction structure coevolves over time, the coupling between group reconfiguration and opinion dynamics can lead to fragmentation or long-lived metastable states, depending on the group adoption rule on hypergraphs.
+Complementarily, polyadic voter variants such as the group-driven voter model developed in Ref.~\cite{kim2025competition} highlight how the interplay between group-size constraints and nonlinear update rules can lead to optimal consensus times, thereby providing a concrete mechanism through which higher-order interactions qualitatively affect classical voter phenomenology.
+These findings suggest that the \textit{pooling error}~\cite{reina2024speed,njougouo2024impact} mechanism---which controls how accurately agents aggregate neighbors' opinions---may interact nontrivially with group-based information pooling, strengthening the motivation for the higher-order perspective adopted here.
+Finally, this point of view also aligns with the literature on \emph{competing spreading processes} on higher-order structures, developed in epidemic settings~\cite{li2022competing,nie2022markovian} and, more recently, in collective decision-making models with multiple mutually exclusive options, where higher-order social influence can break symmetry and resolve decision deadlocks~\cite{march2026symmetry}.